 Wells Fargo operates globally, and if, at any time, this Code or our policies differ with local laws, rules, and regulations, you should comply with the more restrictive policies, laws, rules, or regulations.
-Whenever the applicability or interpretation is unclear, team members should contact their manager, HR Advisor (for U.S.-based team members), appropriate Human Resources professional (for non U.S.-based team members), or the Office of Global Ethics and Integrity.
-Directors of Wells Fargo & Company should contact the General Counsel, Corporate Secretary or Chair of the Governance and Nominating Committee of the Board of Directors (the "Board") of Wells Fargo & Company.
+Whenever the applicability or interpretation is unclear, team members should contact their manager, Employee Relations (ER) Solutions (for U.S.-based team members), appropriate Human Resources professional (for non U.S.-based team members), or the Ethics Oversight group.
+Directors of Wells Fargo & Company should contact the general counsel, corporate secretary or chair of the Governance and Nominating Committee of the Board of Directors (the "Board") of Wells Fargo & Company.